davidclough/node/_documents/javascript-guide/javascript-guide.md

 ```

 #### eval
 Evaluates code that is contained within a string.
-Use of this is highly disapproved of...reason...
+Use of this is highly disapproved of as you can understand.
+If you cannot understand, imagine that you took all your beautiful C# code with one particular file, with its syntax highlighting and error highlighting, and stuck it in one big string.
+Imagine then that you were developing that code further from within the string.

 Unless you get to a very advanced standard it is unlikely you will want to write code that executes from within a string and there will almost always be a better way to do it.

 There is one situation where it can be very useful, however.
 Executing code that a third party tool, like one from Telerik, has generated and place within the `href` of a link (`<a>`).
 In this case the code is already within a string.
 If you want to latch on to this auto-generated code, e.g. to execute the postback that it performs, but from within an event other than the clicking of that link you can "stick it" within an eval.
 This would be a tidier way than manually copying the output href content and pasting it into your own code. ...you may want to intercept the click of a button and add some custom logic which determines if you should preced with its action...

 ```
-// Example of executing the href of a rad control.
+// Partial code from AXA where the default submit button href code generated by ASP.NET was
+// stored within a variable and replaced with code which displays a confirm popup.
+// Clicking the confirm button within the popup will then result stored code being executed. generatedCancelBookingCode = cancelBookingButton.attr("href");
+...
+publicMembers.cancelBookingIfUserConfirmsTheirDecision = function () {
+		AXA.confirmWindow.show("Are you sure you want to delete this booking?", "Cancel Booking", function (event) {
+				eval(generatedCancelBookingCode);
+		});
+};

 NOTE: This trick is also referred to in tips and tricks.
 ```